GoogleCloudPlatform/hadoop-discovery-tool/README.md

          ```
 9. **Step 9:** PDF Report - A PDF report will be generated at the end of successful execution, which can be downloaded with the help of the same SCP client or WinSCP tool with the help of which we uploaded the tar in Step1.

+## FAQ

+* What is this tool?
+The Hadoop assessment tool (https://github.com/GoogleCloudPlatform/hadoop-discovery-tool) is a quick way to get an understanding of your Hadoop cluster topology, workloads, and utilization; it's a combination of scripts that interact with Cloudera Manager / YARN.
+&nbsp;
+* Are the scripts invasive?
+The scripts are not invasive and make read-only API calls.
+&nbsp;
+* Why should I run this tool?
+The tool provides critical information that helps everyone understand the current state and where optimizations can be gained during the migration phase.
+&nbsp;
+* How long will it take to run?
+A Hadoop Administrator can run the tool in less than half a day.
+&nbsp;
+* What's the output?
+A PDF report will be generated at the end with a summary of insights and recommendations (Hadoop Assessment tool sample report: https://drive.google.com/file/d/1NmVj4uvxUPj5QwHATsb5aKTVgB9vfpZf/view?resourcekey=0-RMr51QdyjWWL81KvzgxGHw).
+&nbsp;
+* Why does it require Linux packages to be installed?
+The tool installs some Linux packages to generate a pdf report and corresponding visualizations; the package upgrades are not mandatory if the required dependencies are already satisfied.
+If so, the upgrade command can be commented out.
+&nbsp;
+* What if I don't want to install this tool on my cluster?
+You could add a temporary edge node where you can install this discovery tool and then remove the edge node once a pdf report is generated.
+&nbsp;
+* Is dfsadmin access mandatory?
+No, dfsadmin access is optional.

 ## Contributing
 We'd love to accept your patches and contributions to this project.
 For more details on how to contribute read CONTRIBUTING.md .